Hoyasumii/avengers-endgame/README.md

 [Steve and Carol share a knowing look.]

-NATASHA ROMANOFF: Even if there's a small c
+NATASHA ROMANOFF: Even if there's a small ch